one-account-io/express-client/README.md

 Authorization
 - user requests a protected endpoint
-- client validatets id_token from cookies
+- client validates id_token from cookies
-- client searches its users table for sub from id_token database and retreives its custom user id
+- client searches its users table for sub from id_token database and retrieved its custom user id
 - client returns protected data

 ## One Account Complete Authentication/Authorization Ecosystem
 In case you want to open your endpoints for third-party developers and share data with them if user approves to do so, you can use One Account's Complete Authentication/Authorization Ecosystem.
-This integration level allowes you to make one endpoints for both users requesting data from browser and third-party app that used backend server to access data.
+This integration level allows you to make one endpoints for both users requesting data from browser and third-party app that used backend server to access data.
 It is very similar to One Account Token Services, but here, you can specify required scopes for external apps.